Shri Guru Granth Sahib

 The sacred book, called Sri Guru Granth Sahib (ਸ਼੍ਰੀ ਗੁਰੂ ਗ੍ਰੰਥ ਸਾਹਿਬ), is the central component of any Sikh Temple.
 Just as any Christian church would be considered incomplete until a cross has been installed, the Sikhs view a Gurdwara to be incomplete until the Granth Sahib has been officially installed in the main prayer hall.

 We stay true to that format is the online version we have created below.
-Each page presented here corresponds faithfully to the printed pages one would find in an official edition.
+Every page presented here corresponds faithfully to the printed pages one would find in an official edition.

 To accommodate the large number of pages, we have split the 1430 pages into manageable galleries of 50 images each, arranged in sequence.